casidiablo/multidex/README.md

 UNEXPECTED TOP-LEVEL ERROR:
 java.lang.OutOfMemoryError: Java heap space
 ```
-There is an field on dexOptions to increase the java heap space:
+There is a field on dexOptions to increase the java heap space:
 ```groovy
 android {
     // ...